aimeos/aimeos-docs/src/laravel/customize.md

 # Multiple shops

-Aimeos is multi-site capable and allows storing several shops in one database.
+Aimeos is multi-site/multi-vendor capable and allows storing several shops for multiple vendors in one database.

 ## Create new site